awatson1978/session-extended-api/README.md

-session-extended-api
+clinical:session-extended-api
 ====================

-Package that extends the Session API, with toggle() and clear() methods.
+Package that extends the Session API, with toggle(), clear(), and setAll() methods.

 ## Installation